jessicazeng/mean-app-angular/README.md

-# MeanAppAngular2
+# MeanAppAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.
+This project uses the MEAN stack.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) and is served on a Node.js server.
+It uses SASS.

-## Development server
+## Development

+Run `npm run start:dev` for a dev server.
+Navigate to `http://localhost:3000/`.

+## Production

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run start:prod` for a dev server.
+Navigate to `http://localhost:3000/`.

 ## Code scaffolding